 With all the amazement around industry 5.0, it is easy to overlook its potential challenges.
 We identified three main concerns, but time will tell which ones will truly be:

 The adoption of new technology has always taken time and effort.
-How will manufacturers implement it all?
+How will the manufacturing industry implement it all?
 What are industry 5.0 technologies?
-Customized software, collaborative robotics, 3 D printing, AI, IoT, Cloud are only a few to name.
+Customized software connecting factories, real-time data, collaborative robotics, 3D printing, Artificial Intelligence (AI), Internet of things (IoT), Cloud are only a few to name.

-The benefits of implementing 5.0
+The opportunities of industry 5.0

 The good news is that regardless the challenges, there are more opportunities to encourage companies to implement Industry 5.0.
 Let’s see what they are:

-- Environmental control inside the factory.
+Environmental control inside the factory.
 Smart, connected sensors and customized software give real-time and predictive overviews of climate, humidity, temperature, energy consumption.
 This is especially helpful in farms that depend so much on the weather.
 Knowing what to expect and where to intervene can prevent severe losses and improve production.